apurvaraman/Maps/perils.md

 When I brought the map into mapbox, I had the opacity of all the polygons at 0.9.
 At first I didn't realized how much overlap there was in certain areas (surely the US wouldn't take the same land multiple times?) but when I reduced the opacity, I was really surprised to see there were so many areas with multiple overlaps.

 I looked for the data source and started looking through [this report](https://memory.loc.gov/ammem/amlaw/lwss-ilc.html).
 This data comes from a report Eighteenth Annual Report of the Bureau of American Ethnology to the Secretary of the Smithsonian Institution, 1896-1897, and is also part of a serial set.
-The report contains several maps and reports which have been digitized and turned into a polygons in geojson.
+The report contains data and several maps which have been digitized and turned into polygons in geojson.

 ![One of the maps of Washington State from the report](https://apurvaraman.github.io/maps/week2assets/wa.jpeg)